drinkbird/drinkbird.github.io/_drafts/the-decision-everyone-agreed-with-and-no-one-believed.md

   - radicalcandor
   - turntheshiparound
   - peopleware
+  - multipliers
+  - daretolead
+  - debuggingteams
+  - communicationforengineers
+  - resilientmgmt
+  - managinghumans
+  - highoutputmgmt
+  - managerspath
+  - executiveprimer
+  - thinkinginsystems
+  - creativityincbook
+  - accelerate
+  - devops
+  - leanstartup
+  - thegoal
+  - toyotakata
+  - effectiveengineer
 ---

 The meeting lasted fifty minutes.

-The technical lead thought the plan would create an integration problem that the team would spend years maintaining.
-The product manager thought it committed the roadmap to a capability customers had not actually asked for.
-The VP thought the timeline was optimistic and the return uncertain.
+The technical lead suspected the plan would create an integration problem that the team would spend years maintaining.
+They mentioned some implementation complexity, then described it as manageable.
+The product manager doubted that customers had asked for the capability, but raised the point as something to validate later rather than a reason to stop.
+The VP thought the timeline was optimistic and the return uncertain, then asked whether the team could tighten the milestones.

+The real concerns never emerged in a form the meeting could act on.
+Each was softened into a non-blocking comment, a detail to manage or a question about execution.

 All three approved it.